modorethegreat/Nemesis/Instructions.md

 ## 5. Viewing Logs

 Training logs are saved in the `logs/` directory.
 Each run generates a new log file with a timestamp (e.g., `training_log_20250722-143000.txt`).
 You can view these files with any text editor.

-## 6. Model Scaling (Future Work)

-The `TestPlan.MD` mentions evaluation with 1x and 3x parameter scales.
-This feature is not yet fully implemented.
-The `--local` flag provides a drastically reduced parameter set for rapid development and testing, but a general mechanism for scaling models for full runs is a future enhancement.